Ukraine latest: Ukraine calls for more sanctions as reservists called up | DW | 23.02.2022

 Western nations are using sanctions in response to a speech given by Putin Monday that declared Russia had the right to seize Ukraine as part of the nation's "spiritual continuum" while also violating international law by declaring the eastern Ukrainian regions of Donetsk and Luhansk "independent."

-With nearly 200,000 Russian troops amassed on Ukraine's borders, Western countries are posed to throw down further sanctions should the US, UK and NATO warnings about an imminent invasion prove accurate.
+With nearly 200,000 Russian troops amassed on Ukraine's borders, Western countries are poised to throw down further sanctions should the US, UK and NATO warnings about an imminent invasion prove accurate.

-Markus Ziener, Senior Fellow at German Marshall Fund in Berlin, told DW that Putin's speech was "very disturbing."
+Markus Ziener, a senior fellow at the German Marshall Fund in Berlin, told DW that Putin's speech was "very disturbing."

 Ziener said, "It looked like he is in a bubble.
 He is in a mindset that is not really allowing much more room to maneuver."